bump-sh/cli/README.md

 ## Installation

-Bump.sh CLI is a node package currently distributed via NPM which means you need to have Node v14+ interpreter installed on your computer or CI servers.
+The Bump.sh CLI is a node package currently distributed via NPM.
+This means you must have the Node v14+ interpreter installed on your computer or CI servers.

 _If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._